 Neurostorming is a hyperactive response of the sympathetic nervous system – the division of the nervous system controlling response to environmental changes and stress.
 In comatose patients who have suffered a TBI, it is common for patients to remain stuck in a ‘fight-or-flight’ response due to brain trauma.
-The ‘fight-or-flight’ response is triggered by the sympathetic nervous system, so damage to the brain can leave this response ‘on’ for days, weeks, and even months.
-In this type of response, blood pressure is elevated, adrenaline production is increased, and the body requires a higher amount of energy to operate.
+The sympathetic nervous system triggers the ‘fight-or-flight’ response, so damage to the brain can leave this response ‘on’ for days, weeks, and even months.
+In this type of response, blood pressure is elevated, adrenaline production is increased, and the body requires more energy to operate.

 Symptoms of Neurostorming

 Most patients who have a neurostorming response have experienced TBI and are in an unconscious state, like a coma.
 Physical symptoms of neurostorming include:

 - High heart rate (over 130 beats per minute)

 - Rapid breathing